chinawrj/espnetkit/README.md

 - **Ethernet Status**: Shows connection status, IP address, and detailed Ethernet statistics.
 - **Wi-Fi Status**: Provides Wi-Fi connection details, signal strength, and network information.

-## Technology Stack

-- **ESP32-IDF**: The development framework used for this project.
-- **GUI-BUILDER**: Tool used for designing and implementing the user interface.
-- **FreeRTOS**: Real-time operating system utilized for task management.
-- **GDB**: Debugger used for troubleshooting and fixing crashes.

 ## Getting Started

 ### Prerequisites